 The Dictionary of Regional English (DARE) is a multi-volume reference work that documents words, phrases, and pronunciations that vary from one place to another across the United States.
 DARE is based on face-to-face interviews carried out in all 50 states between 1965 and 1970 and on a comprehensive collection of written materials (diaries, letters, novels, newspapers, histories, biographies, government documents, etc.) that cover our history from the colonial period to the present.
 The entries in DARE include regional pronunciations, variant forms, some etymologies, and regional and social distributions of the words and phrases.

-This series captures the language spoken on America’s main streets and country roads, words and phrases passed along within homes and communities, from east to west, north to south, childhood to old age.
-Built upon an unprecedented survey of spoken English across America and bolstered by extensive historical research, DARE preserves the language with all its idioms and peculiarities.
+Capturing the language spoken on America’s main streets and country roads—words and phrases passed along in homes and communities across the map—this series is built on an unprecedented, nation-wide survey of spoken English and bolstered by extensive historical research.
+DARE preserves the language with all its idioms and peculiarities.